-The AQ-102LV is a sophisticated microprocessor-based arc flash protection device with fiber loop sensor channels.
+The AQ-102 is a sophisticated microprocessor-based arc flash protection device with fiber loops sensor channels.
 The device is designed to minimize the damage caused by an arc fault.
 This is done by tripping the circuit breaker which supplies current to the fault when fiber loops detect arc light.

-The device includes a complete system self-supervision functionality of which provides the highest level of dependability as it continuously monitors all internal system functions as well as all external connections.
+The device includes a complete system self-supervision functionality which provides the highest level of dependability as it continuously monitors all internal system functions as well as all external connections.

 Figure.
 4 - 1.
-Arc protection device AQ-102LV.
+Arc protection device AQ-102.

-The AQ-102LV is designed according to the latest protection relay standards and is therefore suitable for installations in rough environments.
+The AQ-102 is designed according to the latest protection relay standards and is therefore suitable for installations in rough environments.
 These include utilities and power plants (both traditional and renewable), various heavy industry applications (off-shore, marine, oil, gas, mining, steel, etc.) as well as commercial and institutional electrical systems.
-While AQ-102LV is suitable for MV use, it is designed for LV switchgears and for motor control center applications in both new and retrofitted installations.
+AQ-102 is suitable for MV and LV switchgears as well as for motor control center applications in both new and retrofitted installations.